Drought exposes long-submerged 'Spanish Stonehenge' monument

-A 7,000-year-old monument dubbed “Spanish Stonehenge” has been exposed for the first time in 50 years, after drought conditions in western Spain dropped water levels in a manmade lake and revealed the ancient standing stones.
+A 7,000-year-old monument dubbed the “Spanish Stonehenge” has been exposed for the first time in 50 years, after drought conditions in western Spain dropped water levels in a man-made lake and revealed the ancient standing stones.

 The circle of more than 100 large rocks, known as the Dolmen of Guadalperal, was submerged in 1963 after the Spanish government constructed the Valdecañas Reservoir to feed a hydroelectric dam that still generates power in the region.
 Occasionally, the tips of the tallest standing stones have been visible as the reservoir’s water levels have changed, but according to NASA, this is the first time that the entire monument has been out of water since the area was flooded to create the lake.

-“Raising and lowering of the water level is destructive, but it can be revealing too,” said Craig Lee, an environmental archaeologist at the University of Colorado, Boulder.
+“Raising and lowering of the water level is destructive, but it can be revealing too,” Craig Lee, an environmental archaeologist at the University of Colorado, Boulder, said.
 “It can sometimes expose sites in remarkable ways.”

 The Dolmen of Guadalperal was excavated in the 1920s by a German archaeologist named Hugo Obermaier, but his findings were not published until the 1960s, after the Valdecañas Reservoir was constructed and the monument was flooded.